-Each one of the eleven men who have joined the WE International KJ Challenge Climb have their own version of a gift box to present to the world.
+Each one of the eleven men who has joined the WE International KJ Challenge Climb has their own version of a gift box to present to the world.
 These men carry their unseen gifts up KJ honorably, without fanfare.
 Because….it’s not about them.
 It is all about the women, young girls, and yes, even young boys whose voices need to be heard.

 This really happened

 In November of 2017, John and I stopped at a Truck Stop just outside of Phoenix to fill up our RV.